williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 Starts a new password recovery transaction with a user identifier (`username`) and asynchronously sends a Voice Call with OTP (challenge) to the user's phone.
 This operation will transition the recovery transaction to the `RECOVERY_CHALLENGE` state and wait for user to [verify the OTP](#verify-call-recovery-factor).

+Note:

-> Primary authentication of a user's recovery credential (e.g email or SMS or Voice Call) has not yet completed.
+* Primary authentication of a user's recovery credential (e.g email or SMS or Voice Call) has not yet completed.
-> Okta will not publish additional metadata about the user until primary authentication has successfully completed.
+* Okta won't publish additional metadata about the user until primary authentication has successfully completed.

-> Voice Call recovery factor must be enabled via the user's assigned password policy to use this operation.
+* Voice Call recovery factor must be enabled via the user's assigned password policy to use this operation.

+##### Request Example for Forgot Password with Call Factor

 ~~~sh
 curl -v -X POST \